wdi-sg/gitbook-2019/projects/1-project/project-one.md

 ### Motivations

-*Any* game will satisfy the basic technical requirements of the project.
+Almost *any* game will satisfy the basic technical requirements of the project.

 One choice you must make in choosing *which* game to make is your goal and motivation for choosing that game, and if you can accomplish that goal within the given time.